 All You Need To Know About Maladaptive Daydreaming

 Most people daydream, maybe even everyday.
 But, certain individuals possess the ability to daydream so vividly that they can experience their presence in the imaginary environment of their creation.
 While experiences of such vivid, active day-dreaming may seem odd to some, they’re extremely commonplace for a lot of people — and, in some cases, depending on a number of factors like severity and frequency, may suggest a psychiatric condition called maladaptive daydreaming, or MD.
 In addition, these individuals also experience constant compulsions to switch to the fantasy several times during the day, which has led experts to believe that it is a behavioral addiction.
-However, this is still an evolving area of research, and is yet to be formally recognized as a disorder by the American Psychological Association (APA).
+However, this is still an evolving area of research, and is yet to be formally recognized as a disorder by the American Psychiatric Association (APA).

 Those who suffer from this condition reportedly spend almost 60 percent of their waking hours in imaginary worlds of their own creation — but, without losing touch with with the real world, and realizing that it is a fantasy they are immersing themselves into.